MichelleGri/la-boulangerie/README.md

 #### Browser Compatibility

-The website was tested on Chrome, Firefox, Brave, Internet Explorer, Microsoft Edge, and Safari.
-It works well with most browsers.
+The site was tested on Chrome, Firefox, Internet Explorer, Microsoft Edge, and Safari.
+The developer carried out manual tests by installing theses browsers and checking the site's compatibility.
+In addition, the [Browser Stack](https://www.browserstack.com/) website was also used.
+However, the free version of Browser Stack allows for 1 minute of usage only on each browser.
+The tests revealed that the site is compatible with all Chrome, Firefox, and Microsoft Edge browsers.
+The site images appear as different sizes on older versions of Safari and Internet Explorer.
+However, the content is readable and the user is able to navigate through the website.

 #### Testing User Stories